bDOT1996/Formula1_010_Data_Fetcher/README.md

    }
    ```
 4. **Snowflake**: Ensure a warehouse, database, and schema are created in Snowflake.
 The pipeline will handle table creation automatically.
-5. Build and run the Docker container - its automaticli run:
+5. Build and run the Docker container - it automatically runs:
    ```bash
    docker-compose up --build
    ```